PerkinsDan/trading-platform/Docs/apps/MarketData/MarketDataService.md

     marketDataServiceHolder : Singleton object for the class.

 Methods
-    MarketDataService() : Constructor : creates service objedt and starts the Daemon thread.
-    getInstance() - MarketDataService : used to retreive the single instance of MarketDataService getTimeSeries (Ticker) - TimeSeries : returns the TimeSeries associated with a Ticker in its entirety getLatestSnapshot (Ticker) - Snapshot : Returns the Snapshot associated with the current time.
+    MarketDataService() - creates service object and starts the Daemon thread. getInstance() - MarketDataService : used to retreive the single instance of MarketDataService getTimeSeries(Ticker) - TimeSeries : returns the TimeSeries associated with a Ticker upto the current time getLatestSnapshot(Ticker) - Snapshot : Returns the Snapshot associated with the current time.